-Britain is open to individuals who want to come and actively participate in the economy as skilled workers, entrepreneurs or investors.
+Britain is open to individuals who want to come and actively participate in the economy through employment or running a business.

 Points-based work visas

-The majority of workers will from 2021 need to apply for a visa under the points-based system.
-This means visa applicants have to show they have attained enough points by meeting various eligibility criteria.
+Most UK work visas are governed by the country’s points-based system.
+This means visa applicants have to show they have attained enough points by meeting the eligibility criteria.

 UK points-based work visas include:

-- General skilled worker (Tier 2) Visa for skilled workers from outside the EEA with a job offer in the UK from an approved sponsor.
+- Skilled worker visa for those with a qualifying job offer in the UK from an approved sponsor.